flyntwp/flynt/docs/faq/readme.md

 ## Do I have to use Pug?

 No, this is just our personal recommendation.
-You can easily change this with the `renderModule` filter.
+You can easily change this with the `renderComponent` filter.
 [Learn how here](../theme-development/changing-templating-language.md).

 ## Do I have to use Stylus?